bitnami/charts/bitnami/clickhouse/README.md

 ### ClickHouse keeper support

 You can set `keeper.enabled` to use ClickHouse keeper.
-If `keeper.enabled=true`, Zookeeper settings will not be ignore.
+If `keeper.enabled=true`, Zookeeper settings will be ignore.

 ### External Zookeeper support